 No – it’s important to consider that there are at least two major types of physician-patient privilege, medical and psychiatric.
 The psychiatric privilege is known in California and other states as the psychotherapist-patient privilege.
 Unless the lawsuit is claiming psychological damages above and beyond those associated with a typical injury, then the psychotherapist-patient privilege cannot be breached.

-That means, for example, if a woman’s husband died in a car accident, and she is suing for personal injury and wrongful death, she has not made the records of her husband’s psychological counseling sessions available for the court.
+That means, for example, if a woman’s spouse died in a car accident, and she is suing for personal injury and wrongful death, she has not made the records of her spouse’s psychological counseling sessions available for the court.
 The strictness of this policy differs from state to state (in California, for example, the policy for protection of psychiatric records is quite strong), so make sure to speak with a qualified attorney to learn about the applicable state law in your case.

 Contact a qualified personal injury attorney to make sure your rights are protected.